dwp/dataworks-snapshot-sender-status-checker/README.md

 1. Increment the files received count for the collection in the `DYNAMO_DB_EXPORT_STATUS_TABLE_NAME` table
 1. Check the `DYNAMO_DB_EXPORT_STATUS_TABLE_NAME` to see if the files received count matches the files sent count and collection status is `SENT`
-1. If it is, it will post to `MONITORING_SNS_TOPIC_ARN` with a message for snapshot sender to send the `_success` file to Crown
+1. If it is, it will post to `EXPORT_STATE_SQS_QUEUE_URL` with a message for snapshot sender to send the `_success` file to Crown
 1. It will also update collection status to `RECEIVED`

 If it passes the check above on file count, then the following will also be performed:

 1. It will check if *all* collections for the given correlation id are in a state of `RECEIVED`
-1. If they are, then it will post to `EXPORT_STATE_SQS_QUEUE_URL` with a message for monitoring to say all collections have been received by NiFi
+1. If they are, then it will post to `MONITORING_SNS_TOPIC_ARN` with a message for monitoring to say all collections have been received by NiFi

+### Success files

+If the `is_success_file` field is passed in as `true` then the flow is different to the above and instead it does the following:

+1. Check the `DYNAMO_DB_EXPORT_STATUS_TABLE_NAME` to see if the collection status is `RECEIVED`
+1. It will also update collection status to `SUCCESS`

+If it passes the check above, then the following will also be performed:

+1. It will check if *all* collections for the given correlation id are in a state of `SUCCESS`
+1. If they are, then it will post to `MONITORING_SNS_TOPIC_ARN` with a message for monitoring to say all collections have been successful

 ## SQS message example